-We need to identify applications to build by describing stories and flows on architecture level.
+We need to identify application boundaries by describing stories and flows on technical level.

 Scope the user access to their tenant’s boundary: